CaioTorres0/CaioTorres0/README.md

-👋 Hi, I'm Caio Torres
+# 👋 Hi, I'm Caio Torres
-I'm a Business Analyst at Bradesco and a Computer Science student at Mackenzie University.
-Passionate about Data Analytics, Business Intelligence, and Automation, I enjoy transforming data into meaningful insights and business solutions.
+I'm a Business Analyst at Bradesco with a strong interest in Data Analytics, Business Intelligence, and Automation.
+Currently pursuing a degree in Computer Science while building technical and analytical skills through real-world projects and continuous learning.
 ---

 🎓 Computer Science Student at Mackenzie